Sun Valley (film)

-Sun Valley (日光峡谷 (Rì guāng xiá gǔ)) is a 1996 Chinese film that was directed by He Ping.
+Sun Valley (日光峡谷 (Rì guāng xiá gǔ)) is a 1995 Chinese film that was directed by He Ping.
 Along with his film, Swordsmen in Double Flag Town, Sun Valley is considered one of He Ping's "Chinese westerns."
 The film stars Zhang Fengyi as The Avenger, a mysterious hero who arrives at the eponymous valley to await his enemies.

 Sun Valley was a Chinese-Hong Kong co-production between the China Film Co-Production Corporation, Xi'an Film Studio, Media Asia and Huanya Film Corporation.
-It was He's first film funded by outside sources.
+It was his first film funded by outside sources.
 The film was entered into the 46th Berlin International Film Festival where it won an Honourable Mention.